zo0o0ot/memorial-spartans-ap-cs/README.md

 Memorial AP Comp Sci - Sample Repo

 Fork this repo and make some pull requests.
 Feel free to use markdown.
 Populate the wiki if you're feel like it.

+## According to all known laws of aviation, there is no way that a bee should be able to fly.
+Its wings are too small to get its fat little body off the ground.
+The bee, of course, flies anyways.
+Because bees don't care what humans think is impossible.